Law

 Long term

-These books are generally located in the Open Shelf area and can be borrowed for a maximum period of seven (7) days for students and 30 days for Staff members.
+These books are usually found in the Open Shelf area and can be borrowed for up to seven (7) days for students and 30 days for staff members.

-The core textbook collection consists of highly recommended books by lecturers across all academic departments at MSU.
-The books in the core collection are available for borrowing for a maximum of three (3) days for students and seven (7) days for staff.
+The core textbook collection includes highly recommended books by lecturers from all academic departments at MSU.
+Students can borrow these books for up to three (3) days for undergraduates, five (5) days for Master’s students, and seven (7) days for PhD students, while staff have a borrowing period of seven (7) days.

 Reference collection

-Discipline specific dictionaries, encyclopedias and other reference works are also available in our libraries.
+Discipline-specific dictionaries, encyclopaedias, and other reference works are also available in our libraries.
 This category of materials can only be used within the library.

 eBooks

-To compliment the hard copy collection of books, the Library offers access to a vibrant collection of e-books which can be accessed even if one is off campus.
+To supplement the hard copy collection of books, the Library offers access to a vibrant range of e-books that can be reached even when off campus.

 MSU Interlibrary Loan

-This facility is a cooperative arrangement whereby a patron of the MSU library can borrow books or journals that are owned by another university library for a specific period of time.
-All active MSU staff and registered students may use this service by completing this form.
-Should you need additional assistance visit any of our libraries and request to see the Client Service Librarian or email mutavayis@staff.msu.ac.zw or WhatsApp +263 78 675 5935
+This facility operates as a cooperative arrangement allowing MSU library patrons to borrow books or journals owned by another university library for a specified period.
+All active MSU staff and registered students may utilise this service by completing this form.
+Should you require further assistance, visit any of our libraries and ask for the Client Service Librarian, or email clientservices@library.msu.ac.zw or WhatsApp +263 0717 290 290.

 How to access e-Books